- How do I apply to your graduate program?

 - How do you decide who to admit?

-All of the application materials form the foundation for a comprehensive admission review by our faculty.
-Applications are reviewed thoroughly, and great emphasis is placed on your statements and letters of recommendation.
+The required application materials form the foundation for a comprehensive admissions review by our faculty.
+Applications are reviewed thoroughly.
+Along with your letters of recommendation, great emphasis is placed on your Statement of Purpose and Personal History Statement.
 Luckily, these are the two things that you can really work on!
 We also take into account an applicant's work or volunteer experience.
 It's not required, but can play a positive role in the application review.